-Reading your copy aloud will also help you troubleshoot potentially problematic content structure.
+Reading your website copy aloud will also help you troubleshoot potentially problematic content structure.
 If you’re running out of breath to finish a sentence, then reevaluate and edit your copy.

 If you want to connect to your audience and grab your reader’s attention, then writing in a conversational tone is the way to go.
-We promise.